avjewe/cdxdoc/uniq.md

-Select only one of any set of equivilent adjacent lines.
+# uniq : Select only one of any set of equivilent adjacent lines.

-USAGE : cdx unie [options...] [file]
+USAGE : cdx uniq [options...] [file]

 ### Command Line Options